otemu/project-1-ecommerce-html-scss-javascript/README.md

 ### The Challenge:

-Details for the challenge are found in the word document `Shopping Website Challenge` at the root of the cloned project
+Details for the challenge are found in the word document `Shopping Website Challenge` at the root of this project.

 ### Getting Started: